-Yes, our data centers, which are located in Canada, are owned and managed by Century Link.
+Yes, our data centers, which are located in Canada, are owned and managed by Microsoft.

 Satuit fully evaluates the data processing practices of any proposed subprocessor that might have access to client data – this includes reviewing their security and privacy practices.

-Satuit has entered into contracts with the organisations listed on our sub-processors to ensure the safeguarding of personal data, including entering into Data Processing Agreements reflecting the obligations under the GDPR, passing down the measures of the EU Model Contract Clauses or ensuring the organisations maintain U.S. Privacy Shield certification to ensure that all client data is protected.
+Satuit has entered into contracts with the organizations listed on our sub-processors to ensure the safeguarding of personal data, including entering into Data Processing Agreements reflecting the obligations under the GDPR, passing down the measures of the EU Model Contract Clauses or ensuring the organizations maintain U.S. Privacy Shield certification to ensure that all client data is protected.

-Your data is stored in the productions centers owned by Century Link at the following locations:
+Your data is stored in the productions centers owned by Microsoft at the following locations:

 Satuit is frequently updating our platform with feature enhancements and additions.
-We do this in development, testing and staging environments separate to the main platform.
-No client data is stored in our testing or development environments.
+We do this in development, testing, and staging environments separate from the main platform.
+No client data is stored in our testing or development environment.